ruslanmv/LLM-Course/4-Question-Answering-Demo/README.md

-I'd be glad to create a comprehensive blog section on Question-Answering with Transformers for LLMs, incorporating explanations of the provided Python code:

 ## Question-Answering with Transformers: Empowering LLMs to Find Answers

 Large Language Models (LLMs) are revolutionizing the way we interact with information.
 But how can we leverage their power to directly answer our questions?
 This is where Question-Answering (QA) with Transformers comes in.